The best things in life are free.

 So once you’re ready to go searching for free French e-books on your own, here are a few places to start:

-You can check out the French-language section on Project Gutenberg, which offers multiple download options for each book, including Kindle and epub (which is compatible with Nook).
+You can also check out the French-language section on Project Gutenberg, which offers multiple download options for each book, including Kindle and epub (which is compatible with Nook).

 Basically, there’s never any reason to let a lack of funds stand between you and sufficient French reading material.
 There’s enough out there to keep you busy for several lifetimes, and it’s as good as yours already!